Long-form guide

 Pattern 1: One color = one meaning

-Pick a color for "wrong" (red, key 1) and "right" (green, key 3).
+Pick a color for "wrong" (click the Red swatch) and "right" (switch to Blue in the toolbar).
 Use them consistently.
 Over weeks, your annotations become readable at a glance.

 Pattern 2: Capture more than you think you need

 The cost of an extra capture is nothing.
 The cost of having to recreate a screen state you lost is real.
-Capture liberally; dismiss the ones you don't need (⌘⇧⌫).
+Capture liberally; dismiss the ones you don't need (click ✕).

-For "do this, then this, then this" content, drop step markers (S) in a single capture.
+For "do this, then this, then this" content, drop step numbers (N) in a single capture.
 One image, four numbered clicks, much easier to follow than four separate screenshots.

 Pattern 4: Blur generously